 - Gives strength to the core abdominal muscles.

 NOTE: – Pregnant women and people having wrist injury or in case of carpal tunnel syndrome avoid this.
-Do yogic activities in proper way under the supervision of expert.
+Do yogic activities in a proper way under the supervision of an expert.